Jovylle Bermudez

 Infrastructure highlights

-• Notification buspocket.uft1.com/notifications/index.json feeds the portfolio widget's alert tab; highlights JSON on the same host powers /highlights.
+• Notification buscontent.jovylle.com/notifications/index.json feeds the portfolio widget's alert tab.

 • Embeds over iframes where it matters — ProjectMate overlay, portfolio widget (embed-inline.js), and chat-widget each ship as a single async script.

-• Prerender vs live fetch/personal-projects prerendered from CDN JSON at build time; /highlights fetches live at runtime (different freshness tradeoffs, intentional).
+• Prerender vs live fetch/personal-projects prerenders from CMS JSON at build time; the Hub blog fetches live at runtime (different freshness tradeoffs, intentional).

 • GitHub as integration bus — profile automation repo (jovylle/jovylle, GitHub Actions), content rebuild webhooks, and Playbase leaderboard automation.